 To buy and sell grains and oil seed

-Import and export agricultural products as it may consider necessary
+Import and export grains as it may consider necessary

 To provide fumigation, product quality control services and commercial training in grain handling